The Word “Should” Has No Place in Your Vocabulary

 “It is unlikely that I will ever pre-read the materials for a conference.
 I am making peace with that and committing to giving the speaker my full attention.”

-How many times have you said to your kids, “You should have picked the wet towel up off the floor.” or “She should have sent the email last week instead of today.”
+How many times have you said to your kids, “You should have picked the wet towel up off the floor.” or to yourself “I should have sent the email last week instead of today.”

 As parents and as managers, we find ourselves in positions to judge others’ behavior and performance.
-We are tasked with helping them make good decisions and develop into capable adults and employees.
+We are tasked with helping them make good decisions and develop into capable adults and confident business women.
 Nevertheless, the words we say to them as mentors frame the narrative they carry with them.
-Eliminating “should” from this narrative helps them.

 Try This Instead: